Kansas State University

 Program Description

-The architectural engineering curriculum prepares entry-level engineers for the consulting engineering field who are well-grounded in the engineering specialties, understand how the building is designed and built, and know how the structural, mechanical and electrical engineering systems fit into the building.
+• The architectural engineering curriculum prepares entry-level engineers for the consulting engineering field who are well-grounded in the engineering specialties, understand how the building is designed and built, and know how the structural, mechanical and electrical engineering systems fit into the building.
 The program integrates a traditional engineering program with building systems courses.
 This course of study provides the theoretical tools required for engineering design and the ability to apply these tools to architectural structures to provide a completely functional building.
 Total credit hours required for graduation: 128.

-The construction science and management program prepare graduates to be a professional constructor, a competent manager of resources that include labor, material, equipment, time and money to meet project expectations of quality, safety, scheduling and cost.
+• The construction science and management program prepare graduates to be a professional constructor, a competent manager of resources that include labor, material, equipment, time and money to meet project expectations of quality, safety, scheduling and cost.
 The program is an engineering-based management program and is designed to produce technically competent managers of the construction process.
 Expect 3 more years at K-State after transfer to complete CNS Degree.
 Total credit hours required for graduation: 120.

 Admission Requirements

 • Admissions - Applicants must first be admitted to Kansas State University either as an incoming freshman or a transfer student.
-To apply for admission to Kansas State University, complete an application online and have official transcripts from all previous colleges sent directly to the Office of Admissions, Kansas State University, 119 Anderson Hall, Manhattan, KS, 66505-0102, or faxed to 785-532-6393 or emailed via electronic transcript service to k-state@k-state.edu.
+To apply for admission to Kansas State University, complete an application online and have official transcripts from all previous colleges sent directly to the Office of Admissions, Kansas State University, 119 Anderson Hall, Manhattan, KS, 66505-0102, or faxed to 785-532-6393 or emailed via electronic transcript service to K-State Admission for review.
 For students transferring to K-State with fewer than 24 credit hours, please also send final high school transcript and ACT or SAT scores.
 Admission to the College of Engineering is selective.
 Declaration of the desired curriculum in the College of Engineering does not guarantee admission into the degree program selected.
 Visit the College of Engineering for current admission criteria.

 • Students not admitted to the College of Engineering can enter the university Exploratory Studies program or another available college/degree program.
 These students can still apply to enter the College of Engineering at a later date after they have completed one full-time semester at K-State as an internal transfer student.